suffolklibraries/sljekyll/_recurrents/mildenhall-french-storytime.md

 ---
-recurrent-title: "French storytime with Gaelle"
+recurrent-title: "French storytime with Gaelle - no session in August, recommences Saturday 2 September"
 recurrent-day: first Saturday of the month
 recurrent-times: 1030-1100
 recurrent-location: mildenhall-library